35th Operations Group

-The 35th Operations Group (35 OG) is the operational flying component of the United States Air Force 35th Fighter Wing.
-It is stationed at Misawa Air Base, Japan, and is a part of Pacific Air Forces (PACAF).
+The 35th Operations Group is the operational flying component of the United States Air Force 35th Fighter Wing.
+It is stationed at Misawa Air Base, Japan, and is a part of Pacific Air Forces.

-During World War II, the unit's predecessor, the 35th Fighter Group operated primarily in the Southwest Pacific Theater as part of Fifth Air Force, first using P-38s and P-39s, and later P-47s.
-The group engaged the enemy in numerous campaigns being awarded both the United States Distinguished Unit Citation and the Philippine Presidential Unit Citation.
+During World War II, the unit's predecessor, the 35th Fighter Group operated primarily in the Southwest Pacific Theater as part of Fifth Air Force, first using Lockheed P-38 Lightnings and Bell P-39 Airacobras, and later Republic P-47 Thunderbolts.
+The group engaged the enemy in numerous campaigns being awarded both the United States Distinguished Unit Citation (DUC) and the Philippine Presidential Unit Citation.

 The group operated from bases in Japan and South Korea during the Korean War, in support of UN ground forces, bombing and strafing enemy supply lines, troop concentrations, and communications, earning a second DUC.

 Since the 1990s, the group has deployed aircraft and personnel to Southwest Asia, in support of both the Iraqi no-fly zones (Operations Southern Watch and Northern Watch), and the Global War on Terrorism.

-Overview
+Mission

-The 35 OG is a combat-ready fighter group composed of two deployable F-16CJ "Wild Weasel" fighter squadrons (Tail Code: WW), one operational support squadron, and one air control flight capable of conducting and supporting air operations worldwide.
+The 35 Operations Group is a combat-ready fighter group composed of two deployable F-16CJ "Wild Weasel" fighter squadrons (Tail Code: WW), one operational support squadron, and one air control flight capable of conducting and supporting air operations worldwide.
 Responsible for flight operations, airfield management, intelligence, tactical air control, combat plans, weapons and tactics, and weather support for the 35 FW.
 The group is assigned the following squadrons: